 - If ice has accumulated on the floor of the freezer or under the fresh food vegetable pans, this could indicate a clogged drain tube.
 On most models, this would require a service call.

 - On Side-by-Side models, you may be able to clean the defrost tube yourself.
-Check the Owner's Manual for instructions.
+See Side-by-Side Refrigerator - Water on Floor, Repairing a Clogged Defrost Drain.
+Also, check the Owner's Manual for instructions.
 Download a copy of the Owner's Manual.

 - Check the water valve to see if it is leaking or flooding.
 It may be stuck in the on position.
 If this appears to be the case, please schedule a service appointment.

 - Some leaks could be plumbing issues.
 Check the copper water line to the water valve.
 It may be loose or split.
 Please contact your local plumber if your leak appears to be coming from the copper line itself.

 - Check the plastic fill-line from the water valve to the icemaker.
 It may be loose or split.
 If this appears to be the case, shut the water off and tighten the water valve.

 - View a short video about checking the water line from the front: Play Video

 - To shut water off, carefully pull refrigerator out from wall, locate water connection on back of refrigerator.
 It is usually on the right as you look at the back.
 Follow the copper water line to where it connects to your house water supply.
 In most homes it is located under the kitchen sink.
 There is a small shut-off valve at the connection; turn valve clockwise to shut water off.